MarcelliMentore/rusty/integrations/CONTRIBUTING.md

 # Contributing

-Contributions to integrations are welcome 😊 the integrations repo is the place where you can share how you've integrated vitruvia with other technology.
+Contributions to integrations are welcome 😊 the integrations repo is the place where you can share how you've integrated cerebra with other technology.

 ## A few simple rules